aio-libs/aiohttp/docs/client_advanced.rst

-The ``trace_config_ctx`` param is by default a :class:`SimpleNampespace` that is initialized at the beginning of the request flow.
+The ``trace_config_ctx`` param is by default a :class:`~types.SimpleNamespace` that is initialized at the beginning of the request flow.
 However, the factory used to create this object can be overwritten using the ``trace_config_ctx_factory`` constructor param of the :class:`TraceConfig` class.